This post may contain affiliate links.

 They are one of the oldest mammal species still alive.
 In the Pleistocene epoch of the earth, many terrestrial sloth species inhabited the Americas, ranging up to the size of elephants.

-There are several sloth species in Costa Rica, one of the best place to see the hairy animals is in the Cahuita National Park.
+There are several sloth species in Costa Rica, one of the best places to see the hairy animals is in the Cahuita National Park.

 Related post: Guide To Costa Rican Fruit

-There are so many types of monekys in Costa Rica.
-A quick rundown;
+There are so many types of monkeys in Costa Rica.
+A quick rundown:

 White-Faced Capuchin Monkey (mono cariblanca)